lyne408/smile-to-camera-se/README.md

 Head tracking to third person camera and expressing a emotion.

-Let the Dragonborn looks at you.
+Let the Dragonborn look at you.

 Original LE link: [Smile To Camera](https://www.nexusmods.com/skyrim/mods/92337)